dzackgarza/Qual-Review-and-Solutions/Topology/Review Doc/sections/202_Fundamental Group.md

 :::

 :::{.proof title="?"}
-By definition, $X$ is simply connected iff $X$ is path connected and every loop contracts to a point.

 $\Rightarrow$: Suppose $X$ is simply connected.
 Then every loop in $X$ contracts to a point, so if $\alpha$ is a loop in $X$, $[\alpha] = [\id_{x_{0}}]$, the identity element of $\pi_{1}(X)$.
 But then there is only one element in in this group.

 $\Leftarrow$: Suppose $\pi_{1}(X) = 0$.
 Then there is just one element in the fundamental group, the identity element, so if $\alpha$ is a loop in $X$ then $[\alpha] = [\id_{x_{0}}]$.
 So there is a homotopy taking $\alpha$ to the constant map, which is a contraction of $\alpha$ to a point.